PanDAWMS/panda-docs/docs/source/installation/server.rst

   tar xvfz panda-server-helm.tgz
   cd panda-server-helm

-First, copy your host certificate and key files.
+First, copy your host certificate and key files in the current directory.

 .. prompt:: bash